nahlad

 Calculate the price of construction works

-The procedure for shrouding concrete slabs:
+The procedure for shuttering concrete slabs:

-Shalung holds a huge mass of concrete weighing several tons, its proper assembly is usually done by a carpentry company or experienced concrete workers, because if it is not assembled, braced or fixed properly, it can easily spill the concrete mix or puncture the floor slab, causing huge damage to the building.
+Shuttering holds a huge mass of concrete weighing several tons, its proper assembly is usually done by a carpentry company or experienced concrete workers, because if it is not assembled, braced or fixed properly, it can easily spill the concrete mix or puncture the floor slab, causing huge damage to the building.

-1. Preparation of the substrate: Before starting the salting process, it is important to check and prepare the substrate so that it is level, firm and free of dirt.
+1. Preparation of the substrate: Before starting the shuttering process, it is important to check and prepare the substrate so that it is level, firm and free of dirt.
 If necessary, the substrate shall be levelled with sand or concrete screed.

 2. Formwork placement: the formwork is used to create the form for the concrete slab.
 The formwork usually consists of wooden boards, OSB boards or metal panels.
 The boards of the formwork are fastened together with screws, nails or concrete bolts.